polyvariant/flavors-of-scala/slides/slides.md

 - Pure functions
 - Hard to test
 - But… Scala got popular because of it
-- FP programmers took advantage of Spark to promote itse;f
+- FP programmers took advantage of Spark to promote itself

 ---